Become an Officer

 - Must not have a poor driving record

-- If prior military, must have an honorable discharge
+- If prior military, must have an honorable dischargeor a discharge under honorable conditions

 - Must pass a medical and psychological examination